 Dilation and curettage (D&C) is a procedure to remove tissue from inside your uterus.
 Health care providers perform dilation and curettage to diagnose and treat certain uterine conditions — such as heavy bleeding — or to clear the uterine lining after a miscarriage or abortion.

 Why it's done

-Dilation and curettage can diagnose or treat a uterine condition.
+Dilation and curettage is used to diagnose or treat a uterine condition.

 To diagnose a condition